 Just as programs got into full swing, the COVID-19 crisis hit and lock-down restrictions closed programs for many months.
-The pandemic also affected our supporters hard and public donations literally dried up overnight.
+The pandemic also affected our supporters hard, and public donations literally dried up overnight.
 Regular business sponsors were also forced to stop their financial support.

 The future of the Sanctuary was looking very bleak indeed.

-And then, just as everything seemed to be falling apart, we received some much needed financial support from a single donor who wishes to remain anonymous – someone who we’ve never met, who hasn’t visited the Sanctuary donated their COVID-19 business stimulus package to help us through.
+And then, just as everything seemed to be falling apart, we received some much needed financial support from a single donor who wishes to remain anonymous – someone who we’ve never met, and who hasn’t visited the Sanctuary donated their COVID-19 business stimulus package to help us through.

 We used this quieter time for two of our program mentors to undertake formal study in Equine Assisted Learning (EAL) through the Equine Psychotherapy Institute.

 As restrictions began to lift, we were able to re-start programs in a modified way.
-Funding remains tight, donations have not yet returned to previous rates and we have just a single major cash sponsor (thank you Decjuba).
+Funding remains tight, donations have not yet returned to previous rates, and we have just a single major cash sponsor (thank you Decjuba).

 The Sanctuary would not be where it is today without: